abdullahfde/textclassfication/README.md

 # Method
 - Collecting data from different websites which contains Turkish names and places by using beautiful soup python library.
  Then processing the data and clean it then store it in text file. >>>isim.txt >>>yer.txt
-- Installing pre trained fasttext model file for embeddings turkish words.
+- Installing pre trained fasttext model file for turkish words embeddings.
 - Tagging each name and place in my data to it's corresponding vector then saving it to Pickle file which called >> word_emeddings

 # Data Processing